mtngrown/mtngrown.github.io/source/2014/09/27/starsoldier-tactical-warfare-in-the-25th-century.html.markdown

 |     CM    |        | 2
 |=

+Attack strength = 3TP x 2 = 6.
+Defense strength = 2RA + 2CM x 2 + 3
+(organic cover)  = 9.

+As it turns out, AS - DS <= 0 for both units, hence, no fire.

-DF stands for Direct Fire, CM for counter measures which will add to the effective defense strength.
+DF stands for Direct Fire, CM for Counter Measures which will add to the effective defense strength, RA for Range Attenuation.

 We're ready to play through Scenario 1.

-## Scenario 1 The Epsilon Eridnane Campaign
+## Scenario 1 The Epsilon Eridane Campaign

 Scenario 1 is a human-human engagement pitting the Solar Hegemony against the Epsilon Eridane.
 The SH will be the Alpha Force,